Economic Indicators

 Job Postings

-In September 2025, total job postings in the Region reached 94,000—marking a 2.3% decrease year-over-year.
-Registered nurses have emerged as the most in-demand occupation in 2025 so far, with over 24,000 postings recorded through September.
+In February 2026, total job postings in the Region reached over 106,500—marking a 9% increase more the previous month.
+Registered nurses remains as the most in-demand occupation in the Detroit Region.

 U.S. Real Gross Domestic Product

-Real gross domestic product (GDP) increased at an annual rate of 3.8 percent in the second quarter of 2025 (April, May, and June), according to the third estimate released by the U.S. Bureau of Economic Analysis.
-In the first quarter, real GDP decreased 0.6 percent (revised).
-The increase in real GDP in the second quarter primarily reflected a decrease in imports, which are a subtraction in the calculation of GDP, and an increase in consumer spending.
-These movements were partly offset by decreases in investment and exports.
+Real gross domestic product (GDP) increased at an annual rate of 1.4 percent in the fourth quarter of 2025 (October, November, and December), according to the advance estimate released today by the U.S. Bureau of Economic Analysis.
+In the third quarter, real GDP increased 4.4 percent.
+The contributors to the increase in real GDP in the fourth quarter were increases in consumer spending and investment.
+These movements were partly offset by decreases in government spending and exports.
+Imports, which are a subtraction in the calculation of GDP, decreased.
 Read the full BEA report.

 The GDP is measured as the total market value of the goods and services produced within a specific geography during a given time period.
 Gross domestic product is a key indicator of the general health of the economy and its performance, with increases indicative of economic growth.